 - The students’ situation (location, access to internet, number of students in the class, etc. This reflects the issues covered in Section 2 of this week).

 - The activities or technical requirements of the course content (e.g. inclusion of large graphic files, collaborative tools, live chat features, external guest lecturer access, file sharing, discussions, etc.).

 - The breadth and depth of the teacher’s previous online experience.
 While it is tempting to use every new tool and feature in your teaching, it is better to start slowly and build up your experience and confidence.
 Introduce one component, use it appropriately, evaluate its success, and then adjust your teaching where necessary.
 Slowly introduce more components once you and/or the students are more comfortable with the technology.
-(In Week 8 of this course you will learn more about ‘action research’ and evaluation of your use of technology in teaching.)

 - The requirements or policies of the institution regarding the use of different online technologies.

 - Whether a centralised learning management system (LMS) or free, open web technology is available or preferable.